 I’ve been meaning to make these for so long now.
 I’ve adored Chelsea buns since I was a little girl, when my Saturday morning usually involved buying one (truth be told we usually ended up buying almost everything!) from the Baker’s van that went around the town.
 It was always such a treat.

 What else can I say?
 These were PERFECT.
 I couldn’t have been happier with them if I tried.
-I had to give some away otherwise it would have been roll out the barrel!
-I think I ate…*blush* FIVE in a mere twenty four hours.
-Yes, I’m afraid so.
+I had to get them out of my house as soon as possible.
+Damage control!
+It was probably too little to late though…I think I ate…FIVE in a mere twenty four hours.